 Get the Expert Assistance You Need for a Rumbling Water Heater

 Whether you prefer to have the experts drain the sediment from your water heater, or you think it may be time to replace your water heater, call on your local Mr. Rooter® Plumbing.
-A water heater that is over 10 years old, or has not been drained in over a year, or has a water supply with high mineral content may require professional service.
+A water heater that is over 10 years old, has not been drained in over a year or has a water supply with high mineral content may require professional service.

 An additional consideration is that many newer water heater models have features that prevent sediment build-up.
 Replacing your water heater will stop the rumbling noise and use less power than your old water heater, saving you a bundle of money over time.